davidgasquez/handbook/Data/Metrics.md

 - Rely on the SMART framework (Specific, Measurable, Achievable, Results-Oriented, Targeted).
   - Pick the simplest metric that works for you.
 Metrics definitions should be as easy as a tool-tip away to find.
 - [Metrics are a tool, but not the destination](https://breakingpoint.substack.com/p/you-have-too-many-metrics)!
 You want to use the fewest metrics possible to cover all the fundamentals of your business.
+  - Pick a metric you want to improve or affect!
 - Organizations need three things related to metrics:
   1. A [[Metrics|process for defining metrics]].
   2. A single source of truth for the metrics.